Hell Fest poster

 The inciting incident occurs at 10 minutes when The group enters Hell Fest.
 A masked killer (The Other) is shown stalking the park, having already killed a girl in the opening scene.
 The ordinary night out enters dangerous territory..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Natalie witnesses what she believes might be a real murder but is dismissed by her friends and park staff.
+This reveals the protagonist's commitment to Natalie witnesses what she believes might be a real murder but is dismissed by her friends and park staff.
 She makes the choice to investigate further rather than leave, entering the "game" with the killer., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat The killer claims his first victim from their group (Quinn is killed).
 The stakes raise dramatically - this is no longer about suspicion, people are actually dying, but others still don't believe it., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.